khilchuk-ol/SelfAssessment/Skills/golang.md

   - Multilayer Architecture in Golang 🖐️ used
   - Inversion of Control in Golang 🖐️ used
   - Dependency Injection in Golang 🖐️ used
-  - Message Queue Usage in Golang
+  - Message Queue Usage in Golang 🖐️ used
   - CQRS and Event Sourcing in Golang 🎓 known
   - Microservices Architecture in Golang 🖐️ used
   - Load Balancing in Golang 👂 heard